 I’ve named my recipe roasted cauliflower soup, but of course I don’t mean that the soup is roasted, but the cauliflower.
-This is the most important part of this fiber rich soup recipe.
+This is the most important part of this easy soup recipe.

 This vegan dish is full of natural flavors that come together in a creamy and very easy to cook cruciferous vegetable soup.
 When you roast the cauliflower, its nutty flavor unfolds its full potential.
 In order to get a deep aroma, you should not miss this important step.
 I have also used a flavorful spice mixture of thyme, nutmeg and cayenne pepper for this delicious soul food.